 Polish film critic.
 She was member of the jury of the International Federation of Film Critics FIPRESCI at, among others, Cannes Film Festival.
 Member of the Writing Section of the Polish Filmmakers Association.
 She contributes to Filmweb.pl, and collaborates with the monthly Kino.
 Published articles in Przekrój, Dialog, and Magazynie SFP.
 Malwina Grochowska attended the 19th edition of the Plus Camerimage Festival, where she was on the jury of the Directors' Debut Competition.

 American production designer, born in 1952 in Los Angeles.
 Two-time Oscar nominee for his work on The Cider House Rules by Lasse Hallström and Life of Pi by Ang Lee.
 With Hallström he has also collaborated on Chocolat, gaining the nomination for BAFTA Award.
 His credits also include such films as Marvin’s Room by Jarry Zacks, The Shipping News by Lasse Hallström or Doubt by John Patrick Shanley.
-David Gropman attended the Camerimage festival in 2014, as a member of the Main Competition jury.
+David Gropman attended the Camerimage festival in 2014 and 2018, as a member of the Main Competition jury.

 Norwegian cinematographer, born in 1980 in Trondheim.
 Graduate of The National Film School of Denmark.
 He lives in Kopenhagen.
 His work include short films, as well as feature films, documentaries, commercials and music videos.
 Winner of the Silver Bear at the Berlin IFF in 2015 for his work on Victoria by Sebastian Schipper.
 He gained worldwide acclaim also thanks to the cinematography in Rams by Grímur Hákonarson.
 Sturla Brandt Grøvlen attended Camerimage Festival in 2015.
 He received the Silver Frog for his cinematography in Rams.
 He also conducted the Canon workshops the same year.